HazyResearch/m2/bert/README.md

 # M2-BERT

+**Update January 9, 2024:** We are excited to release new long-context M2-BERT models, with versions fine-tuned for embeddings!
+Se the [blog post]() for more details, and check out [EMBEDDINGS.md](EMBEDDINGS.md) for more details!

 We're excited to release a preview of our first M2 models -- Monarch-Mixer-BERT.
 Code in this folder is forked from Tri Dao's MLPerf implementation of BERT and MosaicML's BERT examples for support clear comparison to recently released efficient Transformer baselines.